github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Viewing the standard CodeQL queries
 ***********************************

 One of the easiest ways to get started writing your own queries is to modify an existing query.
-To see view the standard CodeQL queries, or to try out other examples, visit the `CodeQL <https://github.com/semmle/ql>`__ and `CodeQL for Go <https://github.com/github/codeql-qo>`__ repositories on GitHub.
+To view the standard CodeQL queries, or to try out other examples, visit the `CodeQL <https://github.com/semmle/ql>`__ and `CodeQL for Go <https://github.com/github/codeql-qo>`__ repositories on GitHub.

-You can also find examples of queries developed to find security vulnerabilities and bugs in open-source software projects on the `GitHub Security Lab website <https://securitylab.github.com/research>`__ and in the associated `repository <https://github.com/github/security-lab>`__.
+You can also find examples of queries developed to find security vulnerabilities and bugs in open source software projects on the `GitHub Security Lab website <https://securitylab.github.com/research>`__ and in the associated `repository <https://github.com/github/security-lab>`__.

 Contributing queries
 ********************